trimstray/the-practical-linux-hardening-guide/docs/index.md

 - [Red Hat Enterprise Linux 7 Security Technical Implementation Guide (STIG)](https://www.stigviewer.com/stig/red_hat_enterprise_linux_7/)

-  > The requirements are derived from the (NIST) 800-53 and related documents
+  > The requirements are derived from the (NIST) 800-53 and related documents.

 ## About Me